Geeksltd/Olive/docs/Api/Replication.md

 }
 ```
 ### One exposed type definition, multiple endpoints
-It is strongly recommended that you do not share the same data definition across multiple endpoints.
-For security, efficiency and ease of future changes, it's advisable to dedicate each data definition to one endpoint, which is used by one consumer client service.
+It is strongly recommended that you do not share the same exposed type definition across multiple endpoints.
+For security, efficiency and ease of future changes, it's advisable to dedicate each exposed type definition to one endpoint, which is used by one consumer client service.

 But, if you have a strong reason to do this, then:
 - Instead of clraing the `ExposedType` subclass as a *nested class* of one endpoint class, define it as a whole class directly in the namespace.